jeetsukumaran/DendroPy/doc/source/primer/phylogenetic_character_analyses.rst

 Results as a Newick String with State Values as Node Labels
 -----------------------------------------------------------

 Alternatively, you might want to visualize the results as a tree showing the numeric values of the states.
-The following produces this for each character in the matrix by first requesting that :meth:`~dendropy.continuous.PhylogeneticIndependentConstrasts.contrasts_tree` replace existing node labels with the state values for that node, and then, when writing out in Newick format, suppressing taxon labels and printing node labels in their place:
+The following produces this for each character in the matrix by first requesting that :meth:`~dendropy.model.continuous.PhylogeneticIndependentConstrasts.contrasts_tree` replace existing node labels with the state values for that node, and then, when writing out in Newick format, suppressing taxon labels and printing node labels in their place:

 .. literalinclude:: /examples/pic1.py